Commercial motor vehicles are an important part of our nation’s economy and have a large presence on our highways.

 The Commercial Vehicle Safety Alliance shares the desire to promote safe driving around large trucks by developing video and other materials to share with teens.
 Go to www.TeensandTrucks.com or call 1-800-800-2358 to find out more information about how you can help share the message.

 CMV drivers should also do their part by obeying speed limits and signs, avoiding distractions and buckling up.
 Results of the 2014 seat belt survey reveal that more commercial motor vehicle drivers are buckling up.
-Seat belt usage rose from 73 percent in 2008 to 81 percent during this year's study.
+Seat belt usage rose from 73 percent in 2008 to 81 percent in 2014.

 Commercial motor vehicle drivers are required by state law to wear their seat belt.
-Failure to do so will result in a citation and affects both the drivers' and companie'safety score.
+Failure to do so will result in a citation and affects both the drivers' and company's safety score.